 Hydraulic Disc Brakes

 Tektro hydraulic disc brakes with front and rear 160 mm rotors offer exceptional stopping power for kid shredders.
-Tested on aggressive downhill trails along the Wasatch front, the power of the Roovi’s brakes instilled a lot of confidence in our 10-year-old who was getting his first taste of the lift-assisted life.
+Tested on aggressive downhill trails along the Wasatch range, the power of the Roovi’s brakes instilled a lot of confidence in our testers, especially our 10-year-old on his first taste of the lift-assisted life.

 1 x 9 Shimano Drivetrain and Trigger Shifters

-The 1 x 9 Shimano Altus drivetrain was praised for its smooth and quick shifting by our 10-year-old test rider.
-A cassette with a range of 11 – 36T paired with a 32T chain ring results in a gain ratio range of 1.9 – 6.3.
+The 1 x 9 Shimano Altus drivetrain offered smooth and quick shifting for all of our testers.
+The Roovi comes equipped with an 11 – 36T cassette paired with a 32T chainring, resulting in a gain ratio range of 1.9 – 6.3 (162mm cranks).

-The 1.9 granny gear is a bit higher than 26″ kids mountain bikes by woom and Cleary.
-The woom OFF 6 has a low gear of 1.7, while the Cleary Scout’s is the lowest at 1.4.
-We do wish the Roovi had a cassette with a wider range for a lower climbing gear, but our rider climbed plenty of elevation during our test period and he never complained about needing a lower gear.
+The 1.9 granny gear of the Roovi is a bit higher than similarly-sized 26″ kids mountain bikes by woom and Prevelo.
+The woom OFF 6 has a low gear of 1.7, while the Prevelo Zulu is the lowest at 1.36.
+For some riders, a larger cog for a lower climbing gear would be beneficial, but our riders climbed plenty of elevation during our test period and never complained about needing a lower gear.

 The trigger shifters are a thumb/forefinger set-up, which some of our test riders preferred over a double thumb set-up.
 It’s really a personal preference, but also something you kid will get used to quickly.